-Soil-soaked jeans and dirt under their fingernails, 19-year-old Pip is trying to find themself through gardening.
+Soil-soaked jeans and dirt under their fingernails, Pip is trying to find themself through gardening.
 But with a Dad more interested in plants than people and a Mum stuck in the past, they’re left to ponder life’s questions alone.

 Until one day, they uncover a jacket in the attic that’s been gathering dust.
 Bold, vibrant and very 80s, in its pocket lies a diary belonging to someone long gone.
 Swept up in the mystery, Pip is determined to dig into the past, unearthing secrets about an old friend their Mum and Dad don’t want to talk about…